pagkly/Zed/Investopedia3/Gross Leverage Ratio.md

 Gross Leverage Ratio
 ## What Is the Gross Leverage Ratio?

-The gross leverage ratio is the sum of an insurance company’s [net premiums written](https://www.investopedia.com/terms/n/net-premiums-written.asp) ratio, net liability ratio, and [ceded reinsurance ratio](https://www.investopedia.com/terms/c/ceded-reinsurance-leverage.asp).
+The gross leverage ratio is the sum of an insurance company’s [[net premiums written]](https://www.investopedia.com/terms/n/net-premiums-written.asp) ratio, net liability ratio, and [[ceded reinsurance ratio]](https://www.investopedia.com/terms/c/ceded-reinsurance-leverage.asp).
 The gross leverage ratio is used to determine how exposed an insurer is to pricing and estimation errors, as well as its exposure to reinsurance companies.

 ### KEY TAKEAWAYS